Winona, Minnesota: Landmarks

-Government and politics
+Government

 Winona is located in Minnesota's 1st congressional district, represented by Brad Finstad, a Republican.
-At the state level, Winona is located in Senate District 28, represented by Republican Jeremy Miller, and in House District 28A, represented by Democrat Gene Pelowski.
+At the state level, Winona is located in Senate District 28, represented by Republican Jeremy Miller, and in House District 26A, represented by Republican Aaron Repinski.
 Nearby House District 28B is represented by Greg Davids, a Republican.
 Scott Sherman is mayor.

 Education

 Winona became the site of the first normal school west of the Mississippi in 1858 with the establishment of Winona Normal School (now Winona State University).
 This was the beginning of Winona's tradition as a center of higher education.
 In 2018-2019, Winona State University (WSU) had approximately 7,200 undergraduate students and 560 graduate students.
 WSU is part of the Minnesota State college system.

 Saint Mary's College (now Saint Mary's University) was founded as a private Catholic, Lasallian school in 1912.
 Later, as the necessary opportunity of higher education for women became apparent, the College of Saint Teresa was created.
 After Saint Mary's became co-ed in 1969, Saint Teresa closed down in 1988, and its facilities are now used, owned, and/or operated by Saint Mary's University of Minnesota, Winona State University, and Cotter High School.
 Minnesota State College Southeast also has a campus in Winona.

 There is a diverse variety of K-12 educational opportunities.
 Run by Independent School District 861, the local public school system includes five elementary schools (three in the city of Winona), the Winona Middle School, and the Winona Senior High School.
-The Winona Area Catholic Schools system includes St. Mary's primary school, St. Stanislaus Elementary School, Cotter Junior High School, and Cotter Senior High School.
+The Winona Area Catholic Schools system includes St. Nicholas Hall Primary School, St. Luke Elementary School, Cotter Junior High School, and Cotter Senior High School.
 St. Martin's School, St. Matthew's School, and Hope Lutheran High School are private Lutheran schools in Winona.
 Two charter schools, Winona Riverway Learning Community (PreK-12) l, and Bluffview Montessori Charter School (K-8) are located in the city.
 Bluffview is notable as the first charter Montessori and the second charter school overall in the United States.

 Main Square Montessori (MSM) is a nonprofit Montessori learning center for children from the ages of 16 months to six years old in a partnership between the Hiawatha Education Foundation and Cotter Schools.

 Several organizations also provide community education.
 The Minnesota Conservatory for the Arts offers community classes for early childhood through 55+ adult programs in the areas of dance, music, theater, and visual arts.
 Winona Area Public Schools, Winona State University, The City of Winona Parks and Recreation, and Winona Arts Center offer additional community learning opportunities.

 Media

 Print

-Winona has two newspapers: the Winona Daily News, a daily morning paper; and the Winona Post, a semi-weekly paper with mid-week and Sunday editions.
+Winona has two newspapers: the Winona Daily News, a daily morning paper; and the Winona Post, a weekly paper with a Wednesday edition.